 This program is designed to supplement and strengthen the broad liberal arts foundation achieved in Associate of Arts studies.
 The curriculum is structured to provide a sound academic base for advanced studies on the Master of Arts or Master of Divinity level.
 By focusing on foundational religious subjects, the program also affords adequate preparation for a leadership role in certain fields of Christian ministry.
-By selecting a concentration in two of the four fields of the seminary curriculum (Biblical Studies, Theological-Historical Studies, Church Ministries, Christian Education) the student may specialize in chosen academic and/or professional fields.
+By utilizing electives the student may specialize in chosen academic and/or professional fields.